-- managing the selection, engagement, qualifications, independence and performance of a qualified firm to serve as the independent registered public accounting firm to audit the Company's financial statements; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent accountants, our interim and year-end operating results; - developing procedures for employees to submit concerns anonymously about questionable accounting or audit matters; - reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.
+- reviewing related person transactions; - obtaining and reviewing a report by the independent registered public accounting firm at least annually, that describes our internal quality control procedures, any material issues with such procedures, and any steps taken to deal with such issues when required by applicable law; and - approving, or, as permitted, pre-approving, audit and permissible non-audit services to be performed by the independent registered public accounting firm.

-The Audit Committee is composed of three directors: Mr. Twomey, Dr. Luderer and Dr. Barker.
-The Audit Committee met twice during the fiscal year.
+The Audit Committee is currently composed of three directors: Mr. Twomey, Dr. Luderer and Dr. Barker.
+The Audit Committee met five times during the fiscal year.
 The Board has adopted a written Audit Committee charter that is available to stockholders on the Company's website at www.bionanogenomics.com.
-The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2018.
+The information on our website is not incorporated by reference into this proxy statement or our Annual Report for fiscal year 2020.